 F368-0168 consists of N-benzyl-N-methyl propylamine substituent.
 The propenamide chain links the substituent to the basic nucleus of the molecule.
 The other four compounds had substituents including 3-methyl-1-propyl piperidine (F368-0182), N-methyl-N-propylcyclohexanamine (F368-0183), 2-propyl-1,2,3,4-tetrahydroisoquinoline (F368-0185), and 1,4-dipropyl piperazine (F368-0188), respectively, all linked to the basic pharmacophore through propenamide side chain.
-Following the bioactivity results, F368-0183 showed the highest IC50 which could be due to the presence of the N-methyl-cyclohexanamine group.
+Following the antiproliferative results, F368-0183 showed the highest IC50 which could be due to the presence of the N-methyl-cyclohexanamine group.
 F368-0182 and F368-0188 consist of 3-methyl-1-propyl piperidine and 1,4-dipropyl piperazine as substituents, with F368-0182 having better bioactivity.
-On the other hand, the bioactivity of F368-0188 was less in both cell lines compared with F368-0183.
-This depicts that the N-methyl-cyclohexanamine in F368-183 might offer better pharmacological advantages over the methyl-piperidine and propyl-piperazine substituents in F368-0182 and F368-0188.
+On the other hand, the antiproliferative activity of F368-0188 was less in both cell lines compared with F368-0183 but showed good AAA+ ATPase inhibitory activity.
+This depicts that the N-methyl-cyclohexanamine in F368-183 and propyl-piperazine of F368-0188 might offer better pharmacological advantages over the methyl-piperidine in F368-0182.
 Finally, the substituents of F368-0168 and F368-0185 both consist of a benzene ring, with F368-0185 having hydro-isoquinoline as a major substitute.
 The bioactivity of F368-0168 was better than that of F368-0185, indicating that the N-benzyl-N-methylamine of F368-0168 could offer better bioactivity than the hydro-isoquinoline of F368-0185.

 Conclusion

-In this study, we conducted a docking-based virtual screening and subsequent ligand-based similarity search of small organic molecule database to identify potential TRIP13 inhibitors that could be used as potential drug leads in the design of antimyeloma pharmacotherapy.
+This study discovered novel compounds that inhibit TRIP13-induced MM cells proliferation and enzymatic activities.
+We conducted a docking-based virtual screening and subsequent ligand-based similarity search of small organic molecules database to identify potential TRIP13 inhibitors that could be used as potential drug leads in the design of antimyeloma pharmacotherapy.
 Five compounds including F368-0168, F368-0182, F368-0183, F368-0185, and F368 were observed to possess good anti-proliferative inhibitory properties against H929 and ARP-1 MM cell lines.
 These compounds consist of 3-(1-phenyl-3-(p-tolyl)-1H-pyrazol-4-yl) propenamide as the basic scaffold with diverse substituents in their molecular structures including N-methyl-cyclohexanamine, methyl-piperidine, N-benzyl-N-methylamine, hydro-isoquinoline, and propyl-piperazine linked by a propyl bridge at the amide functional group.
 All five compounds formed pi-pi hydrogen interaction with the amide C=O, while some formed additional interactions with the aliphatic, cyclic N-H, or the benzene ring, indicating that the presence of these groups might be essential to the bioactivity.

-Based on 200 ns molecular dynamics simulations and binding free energy (ΔG) calculations, all compounds showed a good interaction (ΔG) with the TRIP13 protein.
-Also, our CETSA result demonstrated that treatment with F368-0183 increased the thermal stability of TRIP13 protein at different temperatures compared with the control group, confirming that compound F368-0183 interacts with TRIP13 in NCI-H929 cells.
+Based on the 200 ns molecular dynamics simulations and binding free energy (ΔG) calculations, all compounds showed good interactions (ΔG) with the TRIP13 protein.
+Also, our CETSA result demonstrated that treatment with F368-0183 increased the thermal stability of TRIP13 protein at different temperatures compared with the control group, confirming that F368-0183 interacts with TRIP13 in NCI-H929 cells.
 From the above result, showing the ability of our compounds to suppress MM cell line proliferation and CETSA, as well as the displayed AAA+ ATPases inhibitory activity, these compounds could serve as TRIP13 inhibitors in the treatment of MM after careful optimization and well-designed preclinical and clinical studies.

 Data availability

-The original contributions presented in the study are included in the article or supplementary information (S†).
+The original contributions presented in the study are included in the article or supplementary information (SI†).
 Further inquiries can be directed to the corresponding author.

 Authors Contribution